Between save-the-dates, invitations, place cards and more, there’s a lot of text involved in tying the knot.

 This is one example of a design that cleverly uses just one font to an effect that’s anything but monotonous.
-A slab serif font like Aleo Light offers a lot of structure, but the text boxes enhances the hierarchy and plays up the geometric look of the whole design.
+A slab serif font like Aleo Light offers a lot of structure, but the text boxes enhance the hierarchy and play up the geometric look of the whole design.

 13. League Gothic + Kollektif

 The alternate placement of a heavy font with a light one creates rhythm in a design.
 Add that to the motion created by the lines and you’ve got one modern, dynamic wedding invite.

 This design cleverly uses typography as a background design element.
 League Gothic was used to pull off this trick — it partially disappears into the background because of the colors but at the same time its amplified bold form.
 The slab serif font Anonymous Pro was used as the foreground type to add nuance to the design.

 This minimalist design banks on color and subtle differences in scale to create emphasis.
 The selective color application on symbols serves to create divisions between relevant pieces of text.
 It’s an excellent example on how to create variation with just one font.

 16. Sifonn + Forum